 Duda Pros and Cons

-What we like: ease of use, their stylish templates, and their unique site personalization tools.
+- Ease of use, their stylish templates, and their unique site personalization tools.
 Also, in our eyes, Duda is second to none for multilingual websites.

-What they should improve: although there is an app store with third-party applications, the available apps are relatively limited.
+- Although there is an app store with third-party applications, the available apps are relatively limited.
 Prices are quite steep compared to the competition.

 Free trial: duda.com